BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Rome if I want to avoid the biggest crowds but still enjoy pleasant weather?
+When is the absolute best time to visit Rome to avoid the biggest crowds and still enjoy pleasant weather?

-For that sweet spot of fewer crowds and lovely weather, aim for the shoulder seasons: April to early June, or September to October.
-You'll find the city much more manageable, with comfortable temperatures perfect for exploring ancient ruins and enjoying gelato without feeling rushed.
-Just be aware that Easter week can still be quite busy, even in spring.
+For that sweet spot of fewer crowds and lovely weather, I always recommend the shoulder seasons: April to early June, and September to October.
+You'll find pleasant temperatures perfect for exploring, and while it's still busy, it's far more manageable than the peak summer months.
+Just be aware that Easter week can be exceptionally crowded, even in spring.

 How many days do you need in Rome, Italy?